 A lease renewal presents a great opportunity to respond to the changing needs of an organisation, evolving technology and approaches to environmental performance.
 Whilst a traditional lease usually prohibits change with inflexible terms, a best practice or green lease ensures tenant and landlords are on the same page when it comes to sustainability outcomes.

 Key projects – the BBP Leasing Standard

 Launched in September 2016, the BBP Leasing Standard sets an ideal framework for ongoing collaboration and accountability.
 The standard helps classify a lease as ‘green’ and is the basis of a bronze, silver or gold rating.
 This rating ensures organisations committed to collaboration and sustainability outcomes through commercial leasing can be recognised.
 The principles of the Leasing Standard can be applied with the use of precedent lease templates, executed leases or memoranda of understanding signed after the lease is executed.

 The BBP Leasing Standard project provides a recognisable and easy-to-understand system for the industry to differentiate best practice.
-Associated tools including a lease score and compliance logo to help promote a commitment to the core topics of green leasing and collaboration between tenants and landlords.
+Associated tools (see below) include a lease score and compliance logo to help promote a commitment to the core topics of green leasing and collaboration between tenants and landlords.

 Key resource – the BBP Lease Scoring Tool

 The BBP Lease Scoring Tool enables organisations to score their approach to better leasing on a scale: recognising the presence, actions and commitments of topics identified as industry best practice.
 On completion, the organisation is delivered a scorecard displaying the level of their work, ranging from compliant (<25%) all the way through to a silver (>50%) or gold (>75%) badge.
 Organisation are able to utilise the relevant logo mark across advertising, reports and surveys as evidence of their commitments to better leasing.